Shreyk223/DevelopersArenaDSI/DataScience-Internship-Week10/README.md

    confirms there are zero NaNs in the transformed matrix and that its row count matches the input.

-All three pass in the executed notebook (see the "Testing Evidence" section, Day 7).
+All three pass in the executed notebook.
 Standard classification metrics (accuracy, precision, recall, F1, ROC-AUC) and a confusion matrix are also reported on a stratified 80/20 train/test split.